guisehn/grpc-poc-protofiles/README.md

 Acts as a central repository for defining the protofiles, and also the auto-generated repositories for multiple languages.

+All `.proto` files are inside the `protofiles` folder.

+Whenever one of them is changed, we need to run `./compile.sh` to re-generate the source code for each language (stored inside `protoc/*`).

+Servers/clients can point to the `protoc` using Gemfile/mix to have access to the common auto-generated code.

 ## Installing deps

 1. `protoc`: `brew install protobuf`